 Whether you are cooking for just yourself, you and a spouse, or a family of four put whatever you are serving on the plate in the kitchen and bring it to the table to eat.
 Research has shown that when a serving dish is placed on the table individuals are likely to eat more food than if it is pre-plated.

-Suvie Smart Meals are portion controlled entrees that are prepped to make your life simpler.
+Suvie Suvie Meals are portion controlled entrees that are prepped to make your life simpler.
 Load your Suvie in the morning, it’ll only take a minute or two, and dinner will be taken care of.

 Chicken Larb Lettuce Cups